networknt/light-doc/content/en/tutorial/graphql/starwars.md

 ```

 In the above-generated file, the StarWarsSchema is injected to SchemaProvider interface.
 And there are several light-graphql-4j, and light-4j middleware handlers are wired into the request/response chain.
+However, the generated project cannot be started as the detailed business logic is not completed.

 [Hello World]: /tutorial/graphql/helloworld/